-Léla Sophia is a line of fine jewelry inspired by ancient Berber patterns, traditional filigree, and the natural landscape of Morocco, all elements of the designer's North African heritage.Founded and designed by Léla Sophia, the eponymous brand is a proud independent POC woman owned and operated company.
+Léla Sophia is a line of fine jewelry inspired by ancient Amazigh patterns, traditional filigree, and the natural landscape of Morocco, all elements of the designer's North African heritage.Founded and designed by Léla Sophia, the eponymous brand is a proud independent Arab woman owned and operated company.
 The amulets, cartouche rings and diamond shaped medallions evoke ancient symbolism and protective motifs; thanks to the custom hand carved nature, no two pieces are the same.
 Designed to speak uniquely to each wearer, the organic essence of Léla Sophia’s fine jewelry strips away clean modern lines, leaving room for the designs to be interpreted and loved for their imperfect nature.

 Hand-made in New York City, all elements of the design and creation process are sustainable, using only recyclable gold and sterling silver, as well as ethically sourced stones.
 Léla Sophia designs jewelry for the lover and collector of meaningful things.